Arrive Thursday, October 17 and depart Monday, October 21, 2019. Space available for 4 people. Cost is $795 per person. (Does not include lodging)

 - Overnight in Mexico City.

-- Depart on Monday for home.
+- Depart on Monday for home or extend your visit.

 The oldest street in Mexico next to the Palacio Nacional looks like Europe